mind-and-act/stroopy/README.md

 Feel free to contribute with other languages.

-As for now to add more languages add a language in the list on line 21 (['Swedish', 'English']).
-After this is done you need to follow how the INSTRUCTIONS file is set-up (as described above).
-Also, the translation function ned to be updated.
+As for now to add more languages add a language in the list on line 21 (['Français', 'English']).
+After this is done you need to follow how the ``instructions.ini`` file is set up.
+Also, the translation function needs to be updated.

 ---------